siakaramalegos/siakaramalegos/README.md

 ## Hi there 👋

-I'm a freelance developer, international conference speaker, workshop instructor, and community organizer.
+I'm a web developer working on web performance at Shopify.
+I'm also an international conference speaker, workshop instructor, and community organizer.
 I like to make the web fast and build on Jamstack and serverless.

 My services include: